yuanyuanhu96/Potfolio-Archive/_posts/2011-12-18-Hua-Xiao-Tuo.md

 ## Problem define
 ![Git Bash](/images/HXT-image/HXT-image-07.jpg)
 ## Introducing of robot
-<li> Robot is directly connected with online data, so it can bridge the infomation gap. </li>
+- Robot is directly connected with online data, so it can bridge the infomation gap.
-<li> Robot is always online, so it can care when human is absent. <li/>
+- Robot is always online, so it can care when human is absent.
-<li> Robot have a natural interaction with human, so it can support emotional fuction. <li/>
+- Robot have a natural interaction with human, so it can support emotional fuction.

 ![Git Bash](/images/HXT-image/HXT-image-09.jpg)
 ![Git Bash](/images/HXT-image/HXT-image-10.jpg)